danielgc365/comics-hub-android/README.md

 ---

-If you want to use this app or parts of it, please, add link to this repo and DO NOT include ads or any paid options.
+If you want to use this app or parts of it, please, add link to this repo.